rughh/planning/.github/ISSUE_TEMPLATE/hosting.md

 ---

 Thank you for wanting to host the Ruby Usergroup Hamburg!
-Here we have collected some informations regarding hosting the Usergroup.
+Here we have collected some information regarding hosting the Usergroup.
-Additionally to better planning it would be great if you could answer the questions at the end of the issue
+Additionally, to better planning, it would be great if you could answer the questions at the end of the issue

 # FAQ